CERT-Polska/mquery/docs/security.md

 ## Secure Deployment

-There are multiple components necessary to have a working Mquery instance.
+There are multiple components necessary to have a working mquery instance.
 Some of them require special care from a security standpoint.

 ### Mquery